amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

   | x → x
 ```

+What is the utility of `id`, a function that performs no transformation of its argument?
+A functional programming language manipulates both data and code.
+That is, the language is an algebra of values and functions, where `id` is the identity function of the functionals (higher-order functions), just like $0$ is the identity value of the $+$ operator and $1$ is of the $\times$ operator.

 ***support pure functions***—Fortran does allow marking functions with the `pure` keyword.
 In the new language, all functions are pure, by default.

 ***support inner functions***—Fortran also provides a way to define inner functions, which are useful for avoiding polluting the namespace with small functions.
 In Fortran, inner functions are called *internal procedures*.
 But its internal procedure syntax is more trouble than it is worth.
 The following concocted example shows how an internal function is defined and called in Fortran.